2.2.3 University Payroll

 b.
 W-2 Statements

-At the end of each tax year (January 1 through December 31), Stanford compiles and distributes a W-2 Statement for each employee.
-As a default, W-2 Statements are mailed to the employee's mailing address on file with the university.
-Employees may elect to have their W-2 Statement sent to them electronically in the Axess portal.
+At the end of each tax year (January 1 through December 31), Stanford compiles and distributes a W-2 statement for each employee.
+By default, W-2 statements are mailed to the employee's mailing address on file with the university.
+Employees may elect to have their W-2 statement sent to them electronically in the Axess portal.
 The university also sends Form W-2 data, as required, to Federal and State governments.

 c.
 Tax Exemptions